indrareddy011/17.6rapo/README.md

-this is my file to add some data i will call every biday
+this is my file to add some data i will call every biday funky boy chintu dollerajan